 Hotels With Shuttles

 There’s good news and bad news when it comes to Fort Lauderdale hotels offering cruise shuttles.
 The good news is that there are a number of hotels near the airport and cruise port with shuttles.
-The bad news is that none of the Fort Lauderdale hotels with shuttle we know of offer rides to the Miami cruise port.
+The bad news is that few if any of the Fort Lauderdale hotels with shuttle offer rides to the Miami cruise port.